 While India enjoys millions of qualified English language speakers, the country faces a severe shortage of people who can understand German, Spanish, French, Italian, Portuguese, Swedish, Russian, and other critical languages.

 Another important factor worth mentioning that affects the demand and supply of foreign language is the lack of infrastructure in universities or language institutes.

 Again, the majority of universities and language institutes are located in big cities and metros.

 That makes it difficult for candidates from small towns and remote places to come and learn languages.

-If you wish to make a career in languages, at least aim for upper Intermediate level in the proficiency test.
+If you wish to make a career in languages, at least aim for upper the intermediate level in the proficiency test.

 For example, CEFR B2 in European languages, like, Zertifikat Deutsch (German), DELF and DALF (French), DELE or SIELE (Spanish), CILS or CELI (Italian language test), CAPLE or CELPE (Portuguese), and TORFL (Russian).